Skip to main content

 Arthritis is a degenerative joint disease that causes chronic pain.

-It affects one in five adult dogs and is even more common among older dogs.
-Cats can also develop arthritis as they get older, with around 90% of cats over 10 years old developing arthritis in at least one joint!
+It affects one in five adult dogs and is more common in older dogs.
+Cats can also develop arthritis as they get older, with around 90% of cats over 10 years of age developing arthritis in at least one joint!

-Many cases go undiagnosed because owners interpret the subtle changes in their pet to "slowing down" or "getting old".
+Many cases go undiagnosed because the gradual, initially subtle changes in their pet are often misinterpreted as "slowing down" or "getting old".

-Unfortunately, arthritis is a progressive condition and there is no cure.
-However, you can work with your vet to design a treatment plan that will alleviate pain and slow down the disease’s progression.
-This enables most pets to live a happy and fulfilling life.
+Unfortunately, arthritis is a progressive condition with no cure.
+However, you can work with your vet to design a treatment plan to alleviate pain and slow the disease’s progression.
+This enables most pets to live happy, fulfilling lives.

 What causes arthritis?

-Arthritis is often associated with age due to wear and tear on the joints, and all animals can be affected.
-However, there are other factors that can increase your pet’s risk of developing the condition and at what age.
+Arthritis is often associated with age due to wear and tear on the joints, and it can affect all animals.
+However, there are other factors that can increase your pet’s risk of developing the condition, including:

-• Your pet’s weight.
-Larger breed dogs and cats, or ones that are overweight, are at higher risk of arthritis;
+• Your pet’s weight – larger breed dogs and cats, or ones that are overweight, are at higher risk of arthritis.
+Being overweight not only increases joint stress but also releases harmful chemicals from fat tissue inflammation.

-• Their breed.
-Certain breeds have a higher risk, such as Scottish Fold cats, Labradors, German Shepherds, or dogs with short legs.
+• Their breed – certain breeds have a higher risk, such as Scottish Folds, Labradors, German Shepherds, and short-legged breeds.

-• How much (and what type of) exercise they do.
-Too much running, over exercising when they are young, or jumping down a lot can increase their risk.
-Working dogs are particularly prone to the condition from regularly jumping off the ute or bike onto hard services.
+• How much (and what type of) exercise they do – too much running, over exercising when they are young, or jumping down a lot can increase their risk.
+Working dogs are particularly prone to the condition from regularly jumping off the ute or bike onto hard surfaces.

 Signs to watch out for

-Arthritis can affect any breed of dog as it ages, so owners should look out for any of the following signs:
+Arthritis can affect any breed of dog or cat as it ages, so owners should look out for any of the following signs:

 • Limping or stiffness after exercise;